 - Play hide and seek in the house

-- Matching objects – At about 18 month of age, toddlers love matching and sorting things.
+- Matching objects – At about 18 months of age, toddlers love matching and sorting things.
 Create activities around these.
-I ask my son to sort based on color of toys, or one that he came up with – match his safari animal toys to the animal pictures in the book.
+I ask my son to sort based on the color of toys, or one that he came up with – match his safari animal toys to the animal pictures in the book.
 There are many matching and sorting flashcards available in the market too.

 - Find a local library